 Across the west wall of the church you will find the Way of the Cross, pictures (numbered from 1 to 14) of incidents in the last journey of Jesus from Pilate's house, where he was condemned to death, to his entombment.
 The faithful go to each of the stations and meditate on an event of the passion typically during the season of Lent.

 As you leave the worship space you'll see the Risen Christ piece showing Jesus after he rose from the dead.
-Originally behind the altar since 1983, the piece was moved to the wall above the exit to the Narthex.
+Originally behind the altar since 1983, the piece was moved to the wall above the exit in March of 2017.
+Worshippers are encouraged to "Go to the entire world and preach my Good News in all creation" (Matthew 10:5,6).
 To find out the history of this beautiful sculpture by Sister Evangeline Doyle, OP, click here.
 The altar space now has the crucifix that came from St. Hedwig Church in Toledo that was a gift to the parish from an anonymous donor in March of 2017.